 - Someone was injured because of this violation of the law

-- The person who was injured was within the group who was considered in protecting when lawmakers passed the law.
+- The person who was injured is within a protected group under the law.

-If the dog owner or person handling the dog did not properly restrain the dog, you may be able to pursue compensation for the injuries you or your loved one suffered.
+If the dog owner or person handling the dog did not properly restrain the dog, you might be able to pursue compensation for the injuries you or your loved one suffered.

 Dogs in certain circumstances may be more likely to bite, such as those that are: